textpotential/aproximatebible/README.md

 This repository has marks of several iterations of the dissertation and now also hosts my personal/professional website.

 **Version 1** I initially built the dissertation with Evernote connected to pistachio as the web front end, using a disqus engine for community commenting.
+See [Version 1](https://aproximatebible.postach.io/)

-**Version 2** I translated the evernote/pistachio writing i did (without the community comments) into quip so my committee could engage in private
+**Version 2** I translated the evernote/pistachio writing i did (without the community comments) into quip so my committee could engage in private.
+I don't have this interface active anymore.

 **Version 3** I started over, basically, writing in markdown using Sublime as my text editing environment and then using pandoc to convert drafts of chapters to Word to share with the committee.
+These are in the bai_markdown directory of this repo.

-**Version 3a** Once I needed to begin stitching the chapters together, I did a final pandoc translation to Word and then combined the chapters into one large doc to deal with pagination, margins, TOC, etc.
+**Version 3a** Once I needed to begin stitching the chapters together, I did a final pandoc translation to Word and then combined the chapters into one large doc to deal with pagination, margins, TOC, etc. These are in the bai_print directory.

 **Version 3b** The combined Word doc was saved as a PDF to be submitted as a print artifact for defense and publishing